fjp/bachelor/README.md

 data structures require less memory.
 For example the node struct in Red Blob Games implementation uses less fields (see planner::tSimplifiedNode).
 Regarding the computation time, planner::cPlannerWiki::AStar() is the fastest implementation preallocated vectors are used instead of a priority queue that needs to be updated in the other implementations.

+### gTests using Simple Maps

-These implementations are used in new gTests which create and use simple maps to test if the different implementations yield the same result (regarding travelling time given in island seconds).
+The mentioned implementations are used in new gTests which create and use two simple maps to test if the different implementations yield the same result (regarding travelling time given in island seconds).

+1. simple_map_with_water

+2. simple_map_with_elevation is a 4x4 map with elevation 1 except the diagonal is set to 255.
+The rover needs to find a path between the left top corner (x,y)=(0,0) and the bottom right corner (x,y)=(3,3).
+This test is used to check the step cost, which is combination of height cost and direction cost.
+Furthermore, the consistency of the heuristic is evaluated.

 ### Complete Changelog